 An old news clip of Jeremy Clarkson’s comments about striking public sector workers back in 2011 has resurfaced on Youtube and it reminds us just how controversial he can be.
-Make sure you stick around till the end for the pie in the face.
+Make sure you check the following video for the pie in the face.

-Now that he’s under the care of Amazon Prime, and that he, Richard Hammond, and James May will have a more free reign over their creative energies, we’re curious just how much more controversial they can be.
-The difference between then and now is that Jeremy Clarkson and the gang are no longer paid by the public, and when the complaint letters come in about The Grand Tour, Amazon can just easily issue refunds.
-To get more details about the show and how you can watch it,click here.
+Now that he’s under the care of Amazon Prime, and that he, Richard Hammond, and James May have free reign over their creative energies, we’re curious just how much more controversial they can be.